codersofcolour-sites/headway-mk/README.md

-# A website for Headway Milton Keynes-  they provide information and support for people with brain injuries, their relatives, carers and concerned professional people.
+# A website for Headway Milton Keynes
+They provide information and support for people with brain injuries, their relatives, carers and concerned professional people.